pavankumar106/javascript-projects/README.md

 # javascript-projects
-JavaScript projects  and challenges are includes
+JavaScript projects  and challenges are included.